 Stanley Buildings

-It’s currently a multi-use managed workspace building and home to FY Creatives (154-158 Church St, Blackpool FY1 3PS.
+Previously, the bulk of the building was FY Creatives, a multi-use managed workspace (154-158 Church St, Blackpool FY1 3PS.
 Tel: 01253 477147).
 A business hub for creative folk in Blackpool/Fylde.
 Offices, hot desks, business support and signposting.
+Current works will see it converted into 44 offices and meeting rooms in the town centre, named after an influential 1930’s architect.

 Renovation of the Stanley Buildings